Maurice J. Koury

-Maurice J Koury (1929-2016) was an American textile businessman and philanthropist who founded Carolina Hosiery Mills inc along with his brother Ernest Koury.
-Carolina Hosiery is the largest manufacture of socks in the US.
+Maurice J. Koury (1929-2016) was an American textile businessman and philanthropist who founded Carolina Hosiery Mills inc. along with his brother, Ernest Koury.
+Carolina Hosiery is the largest manufacturer of socks in the US.

 Carolina Hosiery Mills

 Ernest Koury started the company in the basement of their parents home in their hometown in Burlington, NC in 1945 after returning from serving the United States Air Force.
-Maurice joined after he finished his bachelor's degree in Chemistry from University of North Carolina at Chapel Hill in 1948.
+Maurice joined after he finished his bachelor's degree in chemistry from the University of North Carolina at Chapel Hill, in 1948.

-The Koury brothers had been operating the mill for over 60 years before his death and it is now being led by their immediate family.
-Carolina Hosiery today manufactures well known brands such as Wrangler, Drake, Realtree, Top Flite, Ducks Unlimited as well as private labels for department stores and sporting good chains.
+The Koury brothers had been operating the mill for over 60 years before his death and is now being led by their immediate family.
+Carolina Hosiery today manufactures well known brands such as Wrangler, Realtree, Top Flite, Ducks Unlimited, The Original Muck Boot Company, ROCKY, Georgia Boot, as well as private labels for department stores and sporting good chains.
 It also acquired another Burlington based mill, Jefferies Socks, a decade ago, which is now its division.